-Maryland Gov. Larry Hogan on Tuesday announced new measures aimed at addressing the state’s growing opioid epidemic, including proposals to limit prescriptions for pain medications and increase prison terms for drug dealers convicted of distributing opioids that result in lethal overdoses.
+Maryland Gov. Larry Hogan on Tuesday announced measures aimed at addressing the state’s growing opioid epidemic, including proposals to limit prescriptions for pain medications and increase prison terms for drug dealers convicted of distributing opioids that result in lethal overdoses.

 Hogan (R) also signed an executive order establishing a central “command center” to coordinate local and state efforts to combat opioid abuse, a problem that resulted in 1,400 fatal overdoses in Maryland last year.

-The governor, whose cousin died of a heroin overdose, said he will introduce legislation to restrict opoiod prescriptions to a seven-day supply, with exceptions for certain types of treatment such as for cancer and hospice care.
-Many experts say a growing number of heroin addicts started using the drug as less-expensive way to feed an addiction to prescription painkillers.
+The governor, whose cousin died of a heroin overdose, said he will introduce legislation to restrict opioid prescriptions to a seven-day supply, with exceptions for certain types of treatment such as for cancer and hospice care.
+Many experts say a growing number of heroin addicts started using the drug as a less-expensive way to feed an addiction to prescription painkillers.

 “We have to cut that pipeline of new users,” said Lt.
 Gov. Boyd Rutherford (R), who joined the governor during the announcement at Anne Arundel Medical Center in Annapolis.
 Rutherford headed a heroin and opioid task force that Hogan established during his first year in office.

-The governor also promised legislation to create a new felony category allowing sentences of up to 30 years for sales of opioids or synthetic opioids resulting in a lethal overdose, with an exemption for those who sell the drugs to sustain an addiction.
+The governor also promised legislation to create a new felony category allowing sentences of up to 30 years for distributors of opioids or synthetic opioids resulting in a lethal overdose, with an exemption for those who sell the drugs to sustain an addiction.

 Hogan’s proposed exception for addicts aligns with a sweeping criminal-justice overhaul approved in Maryland last year as part of an effort to shift from punishing drug addiction to treating it.